Bernardino Verro: Involvement with the Mafia

 In the summer of 1893, Corleone became the strategic centre of the peasant movement and the epicentre of the strike wave, thanks to Verro's charisma and to his hard-nosed choices, including a strategic alliance with a Mafia clan in Corleone and alliances with prominent Mafiosi in outlying towns, most notably Vito Cascioferro and Nunzio Giaimo in Bisacquino.
 The Mafiosi were sometimes needed to enforce flying pickets with credible threats of violence and to make the strike costly to landowners by destroying their property.

 In order to give the strike teeth and to protect himself from harm, Verro became a member of a Mafia group in Corleone, the Fratuzzi (the Brothers).
 In a memoir written many years later, he described the initiation ritual he underwent in the spring of 1893: "[I] was invited to take part in a secret meeting of the Fratuzzi.
 I entered a mysterious room where there were many men armed with guns sitting around a table.
 In the center of the table there was a skull drawn on a piece of paper and a knife.
 In order to be admitted to the Fratuzzi, [I] had to undergo an initiation consisting of some trials of loyalty and the pricking of the lower lip with the tip of the knife: the blood from the wound soaked the skull."

 However, during the great strike of the Fasci in September 1893, the Fratuzzi mobilized to boycott it, providing the necessary manpower to work on the lands that the peasants refused to cultivate.
+The Fratuzzi, headed by Giuseppe Battaglia, were mostly gabelloti – local power brokers that leased and managed the large estates from absentee landlords.
 After that, Verro broke away from the already uneasy alliance with the mafiosi, and – according to police reports – became their most bitter enemy.
 In a speech in 1902, Verro said that "as long as socialism has been preached, the lower forms of criminality have declined, and we hope that over time there will be a similar decline in the murders ordered by the alta Mafia".